 Looking for a Quick Close?
+Let’s follow your application.
+Where does it go and why?

 Let’s follow your mortgage application.
 Where does it go and why?
 Who will see it?
 And why?
 Items you may need to speed up application process.